 For taxable years beginning after 1990, the rate equals 5 percent of the first \$350 million of the investment credit base.
 A 4 percent rate applies to amounts above \$350 million.
-The taxpayer may take ITC credit on R&D property at an optional rate of 9 percent of the cost or other basis for Federal tax purposes of qualified property.
+The taxpayer may take ITC credit on R&D property at an optional rate of 9 percent of the cost or other basis for Federal tax purposes of qualified property, but is not allowed to also claim the employment incentive credit.